-- Build on and strengthen current health care and rehabilitation services to deliver these outcomes, acknowledging the fundamental need to redress the balance of services across inpatient and ambulatory settings. - Ensure the availability of rehabilitation services nationwide across the continuum of care that are patient-centered, sustainable, responsive, accessible and cost-effective and based on population need and the best available evidence internationally. - Deliver services that are integrated across the continuum of care and promote smooth transitions between care settings vertically and horizontally. - Promote the integration of clinical services with quality, workforce development, education, and training. - Provide comprehensive interdisciplinary rehabilitation and habilitation services (including inpatient and community based) that are cost-effective, equitable and consistent across the country. - Reduce dependence on the health, aged care and disability sectors over the long term.
+- Build on and strengthen current health care and rehabilitation services to deliver these outcomes, acknowledging the fundamental need to redress the balance of services across inpatient and ambulatory settings. - Ensure the availability of rehabilitation services nationwide across the continuum of care that are patient-centered, sustainable, responsive, accessible and cost-effective and based on population need and the best available evidence internationally. - Deliver services that are integrated across the continuum of care and promote smooth transitions between care settings vertically and horizontally. - Promote the integration of clinical services with quality, workforce development, education, and training. - Provide comprehensive interdisciplinary rehabilitation and habilitation services (including inpatient and community based) that are cost-effective, equitable and consistent across the country. - m.